Cebuano people: History

 The earliest European record of Cebuanos was by Antonio Pigafetta of the Magellan expedition.
 He provided some descriptions of their customs as well as samples of the Cebuano language.
 Ferdinand Magellan was killed in Cebu during the Battle of Mactan against the forces of Lapulapu.

 Later early Spanish colonists referred to the Cebuanos (and other Visayans) as the pintados ("the painted ones"), due to their widespread practice of tattooing to record battle exploits.

+They are crucial for being part of the 300 Visayans that conquered the Island of Luzon, and especially Manila with Spanish Empire together with 90 Spaniards.
+They are also a crucial part of the native middleman for the trade between China and Spain.
+For the early years of the Spanish era in the Philippines.

+Cebuanos have migrated for centuries, with the most significant waves occurring during the early to mid-20th century due to economic hardship, displacement, and government-sponsored resettlement programs that encouraged settlement in Mindanao.

+Cebuano migration to Mindanao accelerated in the 1930s and 1950s due to economic unrest in the Visayas and government-sponsored land settlement programs, making Cebuano the dominant language in many parts of Mindanao.
+Migrants often moved in groups from their home towns, bringing their language and culture with them.
+This influx of Cebuano speakers, alongside migrations from other Visayan islands like Bohol and Panay, led to the widespread adoption of Cebuano as the lingua franca across Mindanao.

 Culture and festivities

+Part of the dominant culture in the Philippines known as the Lowland Christians.
 The majority of Cebuanos are Roman Catholic, with many in rural areas synchronizing Catholicism with indigenous Bisayan folk religion.
-A minority of Cebuanos (specifically those in Mindanao) are Muslim, or in mixed Chinese-Cebuano families, incorporate Catholic beliefs with aspects of Buddhism or Taoism.
+A minority of Cebuanos (specifically those in Mindanao) are Roman Catholic, or in mixed Chinese-Cebuano families, incorporate Catholic beliefs with aspects of Buddhism or Taoism.

 Among the island's notable festivities are the Sinulog festival, which is a mixture of Christian and native cultural elements, celebrated annually every third week of January.